Qalat (fortress): Shahristan (residential area)

-Rabad (faubourg, suburb)
+Rabad or Birun (faubourg, suburb)

 Qala compounds in Iran and Afghanistan

 In many areas of Iran and Afghanistan, particularly in tribal areas with pre-modern building practices, the qalat compound is the standard housing unit for multi-generational families.
 Qalats can be quickly constructed over the course of a single season, and they can be extremely large, sometimes covering several acres.
 Towers may be placed at the corners or points along the walls to create a more defensible position, but most qala compounds consist only of the walls.

 While the foundation of a qala compound may be stone or fired brick, the walls are typically dried mud.
 Walls are created by laying down a row of adobe bricks with mud mortar along the entire length of the wall.
 By the time that the mason returns to the point of origin, the mortar is dry and the next row can be added on top of the old.
 Using this technique walls dozens of feet high can be built very rapidly.

+Pakistan

+Khanate of Kalat was a major state in the southwest Pakistan that derived its name from the fortified city of Kalat in the modern day's province of Balochistan.